cozy/cozy-stack/docs/files.md

 ### GET /files/download

-Download a file (its content) from its path
+Download the file content from its path.

 #### Request